Michael-Cowie/RadixFitnessFrontend/contribution.md

 ### Services

 The `src/services` folder contains files that talk to the backend and contain logic that performs HTTP requests to retrieve user data.

+# Import sorting

+The order of imports is defined by using the extension [TypeScript Import Sorter](https://marketplace.visualstudio.com/items?itemName=mike-co.import-sorter)